MySQL

 RDBMSs that support multiple triggers on a table generally provide the ability to define the order in which the triggers are executed.
 This way, you can control the flow in which the triggers are fired.

-How to delete a SQL trigger?
+How to delete an SQL trigger?

 Copy

-1 DROP TRIGGER <trigger_name>
+1 DROP TRIGGER trigger_name

-Where <trigger_name> is the name of the trigger you want to drop.
+Where trigger_name is the name of the trigger you want to drop.

-How to update a trigger in SQL?
+How to update triggers in SQL?

 In SQL Server, you can directly update a trigger with the ALTER TRIGGER statement.
 On the other hand, MySQL, Oracle, and PostgreSQL do not support trigger updates.
 If you want to update a trigger in MySQL or Oracle, you can use CREATE OR REPLACE.
 This special SQL statement allows you to create a new trigger or overwrite an existing one.